 CLARKSON ROSE: FIFTY YEARS OF SEASIDE ENTERTAINMENT

 A history of ‘Seaside Entertainment’ seen through the eyes of Clarkson Rose, producer and star of the TWINKLE Concert Party - and one of our busiest pantomime Dames.

 Details of these two PRESENTATIONS can be found on the following pages.

-A Talk plus A Presentation might make a full evening’s programme for a theatre or arts centre - or for a festival.
+A Talk plus A Presentationcould provide a full evening’s programme for a theatre or arts centre - or perhaps for a festival.

 Details on the DOUBLE BILLS page.

 “An absolutely fascinating talk.
 The many wonderful stories and quotations made it so poignant, and really brought it to life.